Posted on by Cloud Computingin

 Users want to have the freedom to move between cloud providers for many reasons.
 For example, a relationship with a vendor may not be working, service-level agreements may not be met, other providers offer better prices, or a provider goes out of business.
 In an environment without common standards, there is little or no freedom to move between vendors.

-The cloud computing community has already developed numerous standards (some argue there are too many) by various forums, standards organizations, and nonprofit organizations including OpenStack, the Standards Acceleration to Jumpstart Adoption of Cloud Computing, and The Open Group Cloud Work Group, to name a few.
+The cloud computing community has already developed numerous standards (some argue there are too many) by various forums, standards organizations, and nonprofit organizations including OpenStack, the Standards Acceleration to Jumpstart Adoption of Cloud Computing, and The Open Group Cloud Computing Work Group, to name a few.
 One issue explored in my research is whether we should create new standards or just leverage existing standards.

 Some standardization efforts focus on codifying parts of a cloud-computing solution, such as workloads, authentication, and data access.
 Other standards focus on unifying disparate efforts to work together on a solution.
 In addition, due to their large market share in this space, interfaces used by Amazon have emerged as de facto standards.